TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/MISC/README.txt

 4. Autorun_Config_TEMPLATE_OPEN_EPHYS_Analysis
 5. Autorun_Config_TEMPLATE_Spike2_Analysis

-They should not be modified, since they serve as the default templates you can select when resetting a config file to default.
-However,yo can of cours add your own Templates
+Those are the standard/default config files you can reset the currently selected config file to in the autorun window

 This folder also contains the Logo and the pictures for the readme file and Licenses of other toolboxes used.